Combi boilers work by heating water directly from the mains.

 Combi boilers require sufficient water pressure to perform well.
 If you’re not sure how good your water pressure is, it’s a good idea to get some professional advice before you get a combi boiler.

 Types of combination boilers

 Combi instantaneous boiler

-This is the most common boiler type in the UK and supplies hot water directly to taps and other hot water points.
+This is the most common boiler type in the UK and supplies hot water directly to taps and other outlets.

 Combined Primary Storage Unit (CPSU)

-The CPSU is a special boiler that holds a vast amount of water, giving a high water flow on demand.
-It can also quickly heat radiators.
+This is a boiler that can hold a large amount of water, so it can provide a high water flow on demand.